s-j-scott/Optimal-Reg-Params-Bilevel/README.md

 ```python
 setup = {"ul":"MSE", "reg":"tikh", "A_choice":"id"}           # Fig 4a (1 minute)
 ```
-is uncommented and the file is run, then Subfigure 4a will be created with an expected run time taking 30 seconds.
+is uncommented and the file is run, then Subfigure 4a will be created with an expected run time taking 1 minute.

 ## Citation and Acknowledgement